timklapdor/csulx/_applications/ETL523/lc-example.md

 ### Motivation

-This group assignment required students to develop communication and collaboration skills in order to co-create a learning module for use within an education setting.
+This group assignment in ETL523 required students to develop communication and collaboration skills in order to co-create a learning module for use within an education setting.
 Successful groups self-organised, developed a common mission despite possible professional differences and motivations, and shared responsibilities towards the co-creation of the learning module.
-Through independent team communication they solved content and design issues related to module completion in an ongoing capacity - much of this was visible via the wiki discussion interface.
+Through independent team communication they solved content and design issues related to module completion in an ongoing capacity.
+Much of this interaction was visible via the wiki discussion interface.
 This task provided group collaborative skill development in addition to enhanced facility with digital technologies along with an authentic, real-world scenario and final usable product.

 ### Video Explanation